droidecahedron/nrf_peripheral_bfg/README.md

 ### Getting things ready to program
 *These instructions assume you are using an nRF54L15-DK as your programmer.*
 - 1) Plug in the nRF54L15-DK via USB cable, and turn the POWER switch to the ON position.
-- 2) On the Seeed board, press and hold the SHPHLD button for about 1 second.
+- 2) On the Seeed board, press and hold the SHPHLD button for about 1-2 seconds.
 The red LED should begin blinking, indicating it is out of ship mode.
-- 3) Re-enter ship mode by pressing and holding SHPHLD down for about 2 seconds.
+- 3) Re-enter ship mode by pressing and holding SHPHLD down for about 1-2 seconds.
 The LED will stop blinking.
 - 4) With your 2x5 SWD Ribbon cable, connect the DBG-OUT header of the nRF54L15-DK to the Seeed board's SWD port headers between the two push buttons, matching the silk screens lines with the red line on the swd cable.
 (Images below for reference).

   <img width="462" height="494" alt="image" src="https://github.com/user-attachments/assets/86c697c0-d5e9-47ed-b847-0572cf200179" />

-- 5) Press SHPHLD for about 1 second again as you did to exit ship mode when you first unboxed it.
+- 5) Press SHPHLD for about 1-2 seconds again as you did to exit ship mode when you first unboxed it.
 The LED may not flash this time, this is fine.
 - 6) From here, you are ready to begin programming the board!
 Let's get some code going so we can start iterating.

 > [!NOTE]